Agrim01/ASCII-Art/README.md

 These requirements can be easily installed by:
   `pip install -r requirements.txt`

-## Scripts
+## Scripts and Files

-- __main.py__: This is the main file which combines all the other scripts to output the required info.
+- __ascii_color_photo.py__: This is the script which converts an image into ascii characters.
+By default, the script converts images into colored ascii characters but with some small changes, it can be modified to output B&W ascii characters as well.
-- __caption.py__: This script contains the model for image captioning and returns image caption for a particular input image.
+- __ascii_video.py__: This script converts videos into colored ascii characters video.
 - __summarizer.py__: This script contains all the necessary functions to summarize the text obtained from the pdf.

 ## Usage